Prisma Config reference

 adapter?: () => Promise<SqlMigrationAwareDriverAdapterFactory>;

-// The configuration for Prisma Studio.
+// Configuration for Prisma Studio.

 studio?: {